kuba/OxBerryPis/docs/sphinx/report.rst

 #.
 The initializer parses stock's symbol indexes to symbol names and
    price scale code (power of denominator) mapping and splits this mapping into several ranges.
-Number of ranges is determined from the number of RaspberryPis which publisher expects to connect.
+Number of ranges is determined from the number of Raspberry Pis which publisher expects to connect.

 #.
 The initializer waits for visualisation to issue a synchronization
    request on the ``REQ`` socket and replies on the ``REP`` socket with ranges of symbol indexes.
-Visualisation uses this data to display symbol names instead of symbol indexes and also to order data sent from RaspberryPis.
+Visualisation uses this data to display symbol names instead of symbol indexes and also to order data sent from Raspberry Pis.

 #.
 The initializer starts :py:class:`synchronized publisher
    <oxberrypis.net.components.SynchronizedPublisher>` which waits for
-   expected number of RaspberryPis to connect.
+   expected number of Raspberry Pis to connect.
 Dummy data (ping) is published to the network through the proxy.

 #.
-When RaspberryPi is turned on it starts to listen on the ``SUB``
+When Raspberry Pi is turned on it starts to listen on the ``SUB``
    socket and once data arrives it sends symbol range request on the ``REQ`` socket.
 The initializer replies on the ``REP`` socket.
-Each RaspberryPi is assigned two different ranges to allow high availability of the entire system (ranges overlap between RaspberryPis).
-RaspberryPi subscribes to given range.
+Each Raspberry Pi is assigned two different ranges to allow high availability of the entire system (ranges overlap between Raspberry Pis).
+Raspberry Pi subscribes to given range.

 #.
-Once all RaspberryPis are connected, synchronized publisher dies and
+Once all Raspberry Pis are connected, synchronized publisher dies and
    the initializer hands over to the master synchronized publishers thread over the ``PAIR`` socket.